Family law cases are taking longer to resolve than during the Covid restrictions.

-The government says mediation is the solution but the removal of legal aid for most private law family cases means many couples are not even aware it exists.
+The government says mediation is the solution, but removing legal aid for most private law family cases means many couples are not even aware it exists.
 Legal aid cuts have also increased the number of couples without lawyers and have led to increased delays.

-One-fifth of marriage breakups are wrongly ending up in court; the courts are too often being seen as a couple’s first port of call instead of a last resort, because they think that they have legal rather than relationship issues.
+One-fifth of marriage breakups wrongly end up in court; the courts are too often seen as a couple’s first port of call instead of a last resort because couples think they have legal rather than relationship issues.

-Family law judges have the power to adjourn cases and direct parties to mediation in an attempt to reach an out-of-court settlement before continuing with the case.
+Family law judges can adjourn cases and direct parties to mediation to reach an out-of-court settlement before continuing with the case.

-But family lawyers say many judges are not robust enough in enforcing this requirement.
-This requirement is often ignored.
+However, family lawyers say many judges are not robust enough to enforce this requirement, which is often ignored.

 While the government has introduced a mediation voucher scheme to pay towards the cost of mediation, cuts to legal aid caused the take-up to fall.
 This has caused the levels of MIAMs, mediation and out-of-court agreements to fall by half.